damianlebiedz/todo-list-API/README.md

 dotnet ef database update
 dotnet run
 ```
-4. Open the browser at the URL shown in the terminal (default: http://localhost:5000) and test the API using Swagger UI.
+4. Open the browser at the port shown in the terminal (default: http://localhost:5001/swagger) and test the API using Swagger UI.

 ## Contact